raspberrypilearning/see-like-a-bat/worksheet.md

 The resistor needed is only a rough guide.
 (Remember we actually only need a voltage above 1.8V to get a logical high on a GPIO pin).

-## Wiring the Ultrasonic Distance Sensor (UDS).
+## Wiring the UDS.

-1. The next stage is to set up and test the Ultrasonic Distance Sensor (UDS).
+1. The next stage is to set up and test the UDS.
 This is best done with the Raspberry Pi switched off, as you're about to use 5V, and if you accidentally short the Pi, you might have issues.

 1. You can start by connecting the 5V pin on the Pi into the VCC pin on the UDS.
 1. The Trig pin on the UDS can go straight into GPIO 4.